-Canada advises ‘high degree of caution’ to its citizens travelling to India
+Canada not trying to provoke India, says Justin Trudeau

+The Canadian prime minister said that the New Delhi needed to deal the allegations of its links to the murder of a Sikh leader with ‘utmost seriousness’.

-Prime Minister Justin Trudeau said that Canada was not trying to provoke India by suggesting it was linked to the murder of a Sikh separatist leader.
+Canadian Prime Minister Justin Trudeau told reporters on Tuesday that his country was not trying to provoke India by suggesting it was linked to the murder of Sikh leader Hardeep Singh Nijjar,

+“We are simply laying out the facts as we understand them,” he added.
+“For Canada, as I said yesterday, we are going to remain calm.
+We are going to remain grounded in our democratic principles and values, and we are going to follow the evidence and make sure that the work is done to hold people to account.”

+Trudeau added that the Indian government needed to deal with the matter with “utmost seriousness” as Canada wanted answers.

-Canada on Tuesday asked its citizens travelling to India to “exercise a high degree of caution” in an updated travel advisory.
-The development came amid rising tensions between the two countries over Ottawa’s accusations that New Delhi may have been involved in the assassination of a Sikh separatist leader on Canadian soil.
+His comments came amid rising tensions between the two countries over Ottawa’s accusations that New Delhi may have been involved in the assassination of 45-year-old Sikh separatist leader in June in Surrey, outside Vancouver.

 India has rejected the charges as “absurd and motivated”.
 It also expelled a Canadian diplomat, a tit-for-tat move after Canada expelled an official of the Indian foreign intelligence service.

-Note: Corrections and clarifications: An earlier version of the report incorrectly said that Canada has advised its citizens travelling to India to exercise caution.
-The portion has been removed after it came to light that the advisory was not a fresh development.